Optimistic limits of Kashaev invariants and complex volumes of hyperbolic links: Introduction

 \begin{thm} Let $L$ be a hyperbolic link with a fixed diagram and $V(z_1,\ldots,z_n)$ be the potential function of the diagram.
 Assume the solution set $\mathcal{S}=\cup_{j\in J}\mathcal{S}_j$ is not empty.
 Then, for any ${\bold z}\in \mathcal{S}_j$, $V_0({\bold z})$ is constant (depends only on $j$) and

 where $\rho_{\bold z}$ is the boundary-parabolic representation obtained in (\ref{repre}).
 Furthermore, there exists a path component $\mathcal{S}_0$ of $\mathcal{S}$ satisfying

 for all ${\bold z}_{\infty}\in \mathcal{S}_0$. \end{thm} The proof will be given in Section \ref{sec4}.
 The main idea is to use Zickert's formula of the extended Bloch group in \cite{Zickert09}, which was already appeared in \cite{Yokota10}.
-However our proof is simpler because we do not consider any collapsing.
+However, our proof is simpler because we do not consider any collapsing.
+We call the value $V_0({\bold z})$ {\it the optimistic limit of the Kashaev invariant} and note that it depends on the choice of the diagram and the path component $\mathcal{S}_j$.
+Finally, in Section \ref{sec5}, we apply our results to the twist knots and calculate the complex volumes of representations.

-Although we restricted $L$ to hyperbolic links, we remark that Proposition \ref{pro1} and Theorem \ref{thm1} still holds for non-splitting diagrams of non-hyperbolic links except for the existence of $S_0$ and (\ref{V2}).
+Although we restricted $L$ to hyperbolic links, Proposition \ref{pro1} and Theorem \ref{thm1} still hold for non-hyperbolic links \footnote{In this case, we need a minor assumption that no component of the link diagram has only over-crossings or only under-crossings.} except for the existence of $S_0$ and (\ref{V2}).
 (The definitions of $\vol(\rho_{\bold z})$ and $\cs(\rho_{\bold z})$ are from \cite{Zickert09}.)
 That is because we do not use the hyperbolic structure of $L$ but the boundary-parabolic representation $\rho_{\bold z}$ in (\ref{repre}), which can be non-discrete or non-faithful.

-We call the value $V_0({\bold z})$ {\it the optimistic limit of the Kashaev invariant.} Note that it depends on the choice of the diagram and the path component $\mathcal{S}_j$.

-Finally, in Section \ref{sec5}, we apply our results to the twist knots and calculate the complex volumes of representations.